Candyman October 20, 2016

 At first the project is compelling (if safe), investigation journalism lite.
 But as probing continues does Helen find herself fascinated by the mythos revolving around Candyman (Tony Todd), the son of a slave who was lynched due to his falling in love with a white woman.
 For centuries has he allegedly menaced the Cabrini-Green housing project, preying mostly on children through baited offerings of candy or through sticking razors in the packaging to cut them up.
 Easily recognizable through his right hand’s being replaced by a bloody hook and his always being surrounded by bees (he was stung to death, after all), locals fear him tremendously.
 And after digging too deep, so does Helen, whose life slowly but surely becomes horrifically impacted as a result of her strengthening her thesis.

-Because there comes a point in which we’re forced to grapple with what Candyman really is: is he a hyped up serial killer disguised by an unbeatable guise, the infamous legend he’s been made out to be, or a figment of the imagination?
-After Helen subverts Hitchcock’s favorite trope and becomes the Wrong Woman, accused of being responsible for the crimes that we witness Candyman commit for ourselves, we must decide whether what Helen’s experiencing is real in a fantastical sort of way or if Helen herself has always been poised to reach a psychiatric breaking point.
+Because there comes a point in which we’re forced to grapple with what Candyman really is: is he a hyped-up serial killer using a clever guise, the infamous legend he’s been made out to be, or a figment of the imagination?
+After Helen subverts Hitchcock’s favorite trope and becomes the Wrong Woman, accused of being responsible for the crimes we witness Candyman commit for ourselves, we must decide whether what Helen’s experiencing is real in a fantastical sort of way or if Helen herself has always been poised to reach a psychiatric breaking point.

 Reaching an undoubtable conclusion is an impossibility, considering the film’s affection for ambiguity, but the lingering torment of Candyman is what makes it such an absorbing thriller.
 It tells a smartly gripping story with bloody twists waiting at every corner, and there’s nothing I like more than a horror movie that wants to scare me but isn’t so obvious in its intentions.
 Machinations are more enthralling than the splattering of blood, so I’m glad that that said splattering is sparingly used in order to induce an emotional reaction rather than gratuitously be spilled to tickle our stomachs.
 B+